houseabsolute/precious/README.md

 The config in the examples matches what `precious config init` generates, and there are comments in the files with more details about how you might change this configuration.

-Also check out [the example `install-dev-tools.sh`](examples/bin/install-dev-tools.sh) script for a tool to install all of your project's linting and tidying dependencies.
+Also check out [the example `mise.toml`](examples/mise.toml) config file.
+You can use [`mise`](https://mise.jdx.dev/) to create per-repo tool configurations.
+If you use `mise`'s shell integration, the specific tools for each repo will be added to your path whenever you enter the repo's directory.
 You can customize this as needed to install only the tools you need for your project.

 ## Configuration